The Complete ERPNext Implementation Guide for UAE SMBs

 Complete comparison of the best ERP systems for small businesses in the UAE.
 Real pricing, UAE compliance, and honest recommendations.

-A 50 employee company in Dubai pays AED 500,000+ for SAP implementation.
-ERPNext delivers the same functionality starting at AED 1,999.
+A 50 employee company in UAE pays 500,000+ for SAP implementation.
+ERPNext delivers the same functionality starting at 1,999.
 The math most ERP vendors hope you never see.

 Your finance team spends the first third of every month excavating the previous month data instead of analyzing it.
 Here is how ERPNext turns a 10 day ordeal into a 10 minute verification.

 Zero license fees.
 No vendor lock in.
 Full code ownership.
 Those words sound like marketing.
 They are not.
-Here is exactly what each one means for a business in Dubai.
+Here is exactly what each one means for a business in the UAE.

-A trading company in Sharjah spent AED 70,000 on a failed ERPNext migration.
-The Tally license it replaced cost AED 3,000 per year.
+A trading company in Sharjah spent 70,000 on a failed ERPNext migration.
+The Tally license it replaced cost 3,000 per year.
 Here is what went wrong and how to do it right.

 A building materials distributor rushed their data migration.
-AED 200,000 mismatch in accounts receivable.
+200,000 mismatch in accounts receivable.
 3 months of parallel systems.
-AED 57,860 in total waste.
+57,860 in total waste.

-A Dubai trading company bought in Yuan, sold in Dollars and Euros.
-AED 94,000 in unrealized forex losses sat in their books.
+A UAE trading company bought in Yuan, sold in Dollars and Euros.
+94,000 in unrealized forex losses sat in their books.
 Nobody calculated the difference until collection time.

-80% stock accuracy on a AED 3M inventory means AED 600K in products that might or might not exist.
+80% stock accuracy on a 3M inventory means 600K in products that might or might not exist.
 That is a mid range car sitting invisible in your warehouse.

 When accounts and warehouse email 14 times daily to reconcile invoices and shipments, that is a system failure.
 Here is what invoicing reconciliation really costs.

 Invoicing automation generates 200 invoices while your accounts person types one.
-Here is what manual invoicing actually costs a Dubai trading company.
+Here is what manual invoicing actually costs a UAE trading company.

 A 15% stock discrepancy during annual physical count is not a warehouse problem.
 It is a system problem.
-Why Dubai businesses see the same gap every year.
+Why UAE businesses see the same gap every year.

 When procurement knowledge lives in one person, a single sick day slows operations by 40%.
 How to remove single point of failure from purchasing.